woutswennen/customSonarQubePlugin/README.md

 SonarQube Custom Terraform Plugin
 ==========

-An terraform SonarQube plugin compatible with SonarQube 10.x.
+An SonarQube plugin compatible with SonarQube 10.x.
+Adds to linting rules for Terraform:
+* Azure policy can not include mock policy
+* Policy must include base tag

+This is a work in progress in the sense that it needs to be cleaned up.
+You can add the Jar to your <SONARQUBE_HOME>/extensions/plugins

 ### Building/ Deploying

-To build the plugin JAR file, call:
+To build the plugin JAR file, run:

 ```
 mvn clean package